thadhaines/MT-Tech-SETO/PST/PSTv4/readme.md

 'Funtionalization' of the non-linear simulation allows for easier future alterations.
-For example, if there was a desire to implement a custom ODE solver (variable or fixed time step), there is clear place to add that functionality and code already in place to accommodate for user specified solution methods.
+For example, if there was a desire to implement a custom ODE solver (varable or fixed time step), there is clear place to add that functionality and code already in place to accommodate for user specified solution methods.

 A number of bug fixes are imagined to be required while new code base is tested.